datalad/blog/content/posts/snakemake-datalad-worktree/index.md

 Every time `datalad run` produces an annexed file, git-annex records its location on a shared `git-annex` branch — and this branch is shared across all worktrees.
-So even with multiple worktrees, concurrent annex updates still collide.
+So **even with multiple worktrees, concurrent annex updates still collide**.

-For full parallelism, separate **ephemeral clones** are needed — throw-away clones that share the annex object store, but each have their own index and their own `git-annex` branch.
+To achieve parallelism, separate **ephemeral clones** are needed — throw-away clones that share the annex object store, but each have their own index and their own `git-annex` branch.
 This is the approach described in the
 [FAIRly big processing workflow](https://www.nature.com/articles/s41597-022-01163-2).
-For less production-ready workflows that may be overkill.
+For less production-ready workflows like the one presented here that may be overkill.
+(If you would like to contribute a follow-up blog post on parallelization of Snakemake workflows in a git-annex repo, you are most welcome!)

 Even so, Snakemake still provides its core value — staleness detection and automatic chaining — which is why I'm here in the first place.